 On this page:

-- Getting Access to the Run/Debug Configuration: PhoneGap/Cordova Dialog Box
+- Getting access to the Run/Debug Configuration: PhoneGap/Cordova dialog

 - Common options

-Getting Access to the Run/Debug Configuration: PhoneGap/Cordova Dialog Box
+Getting access to the Run/Debug Configuration: PhoneGap/Cordova dialog

 Make sure the PhoneGap/Cordova plugin is enabled.
 The plugin is not bundled with PyCharm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.